 - After an hour, take the patties out of the fridge and heat a large fry pan over medium-low heat.

-- Add 2 tbsp of oil to the pan and add the patties.
+- Add 2 tablespoon of oil to the pan and add the patties.
 Cook for 5 minutes on each side or until the patties are golden brown.
 Be careful not to flip the patties too many times since they’re delicate and can break apart.

 - Continue this method until all the patties are cooked.
 Before serving, add a sprinkle of salt and top with whatever toppings your heart desires.